 - Time and Activity Reports.
-Time and activity reports for all grant-funded staff, including those used as match must: - a.
-Reflect an after-the-fact accounting of the total activity and hours worked for which the employee is compensated and indicate the specific time worked on the funded project.
-For example, a full-time employee working 40 hours per week performs 15 hours of funded project activities and 25 hours of activities not supported by JAG funds.
-37.5% of the employee's salary for the week may be paid with JAG funds. - b.
-Be prepared at least monthly and coincide with one or more pay periods. - c.
-Include original signatures of the employee and approving supervisory official having first-hand knowledge of the work performed. - GMD Hiring Request Form.
-GMD Hiring Request Form with GMD signature conveying approval of the use of grant funds for all grant-funded staff hired during the project period. - Invoices and proof of payment for fringe benefits reflecting the actual costs paid by the employer.
+Time and activity reports for all grant-funded staff must: - Reflect an after-the-fact accounting of the total activity and hours worked for which the employee is compensated and indicate the specific time worked on the funded project.
+For example, a full-time employee working 40 hours per week performs 15 hours of

+- funded project activities and 25 hours of activities not supported by JAG funds.
+37.5% of the employee's salary for the week may be paid with JAG funds. - Be prepared at least monthly and coincide with one or more pay periods. - o Include original signatures of the employee and approving supervisory official having first-hand knowledge of the work performed. - Paystubs, invoices and proof of payment for fringe benefits reflecting the actual costs paid by the employer.